sakshisingh0598/InvestWise_TrackWell/README.md

 The platform is deployed on **Google Cloud Platform**, optimized to handle up to 4,800 simultaneous users, and offers seamless, secure stock trading.

 [**Explore the platform live!**](https://stockinforetreival.wl.r.appspot.com/#/search/home)

+##Access the Code

+To access the code please email sakshisingh0520@gmail.com.
+This repository is private to prevent academic violation.